 Bearings have a core role in trailer and caravan weight capacity.

 Like most things in the towing industry, weight ratings are primarily determined by the weakest component.
-For example, trailer/caravan axle ratings are often set based on their bearing configuration rather than the steel material (we talk more about this in our Guide to Caravan & Trailer Axles).
+For example, trailer/caravan axle ratings are often set based on the bearing configuration rather than the steel grade (we discuss this further in our Guide to Caravan & Trailer Axles).

 Moreover, bearings are usually paired with a hub cap and grease seal to prevent lubricant loss.
-The sizing of both of these components are highly dependent on what bearings you have.
+The sizing of both components depends heavily on the bearings you use.

 When do bearings need to be replaced?